PerfidyIsKey/UHC-Datapack-Creator/Documentation/MINECRAFT_FUNCTION_GUIDE.md

 A list of all functions in the Java project with descriptions and their execution methods.

 - **announce_iron_man**
-  - Sends a message in chat when Iron Man is crowned—either when the last full-health player takes damage or at game end.
+  - Sends a message in chat that Iron Man is crowned
-  - Execution Method: Continuous
+  - Execution Method: Single-use
-  - Priority: Low

 - **battle_royale**
   - Spreads players for battle royale mode.
   - Execution Method: Single-use
+  - Note: Not used in regular game

 - **bbvalue**
   - Update value of bossbar, and color of bossbar and glass block.